mattyImry/Nonna-s-Kitchen_MS3-Code-Institute/README.md

 * [Gitpod](https://gitpod.io/) has been used as an on-line IDE followed by [Heroku](https://www.heroku.com/) for deployment.
 IDE is a software application used by computer programmers for software development.
 * [Github](https://github.com/) has been used to store the code.

 * [Googlefonts](https://fonts.google.com/) has been used to style the fonts of the writing on the web site.
+* [Fontawesome](https://fontawesome.com/) has been used for the icons used in the forms and footer.
 * [Materialize](https://materializecss.com/) version 1.0.0 has been used a modern responsive front-end framework.

 * [jQuery](https://jquery.com/) has been used to initialize Materialize functionality and to add current year to footer.